xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 <p align="justify">
 Now lets explain what we see above.
-At the first gadget we put the hex value **0x0385ff88** into the EBP register.
+At the first gadget we put the hex value <b>0x0385ff88</b> into the EBP register.
 Then, EAX register will get that offset as seen at the second gadget.
-Afterwards , ECX register will load the hex value **0x0362fffc.** Now at the sixth gadget above we subtract the two values and with this technique we get the following address on the stack&nbsp; **0x0022FF8C.** If we scroll down at the stack pane in **Immunity Debugger** we will see that this address is referring to a leaked **Kernel32** address.&nbsp; Before we move further, we must load the leaked **kernel32** address into EAX by using the gadget **MOV EAX,DWORD PTR [EAX].&nbsp;&nbsp;**
+Afterwards , ECX register will load the hex value <b>0x0362fffc</b>.
+Now at the sixth gadget above we subtract the two values and with this technique we get the following address on the stack&nbsp; <b>0x0022FF8C</b>.
+If we scroll down at the stack pane in <b>Immunity Debugger</b> we will see that this address is referring to a leaked <b>Kernel32</b> address.&nbsp; Before we move further, we must load the leaked <b>kernel32</b> address into EAX by using the gadget <b>MOV EAX,DWORD PTR [EAX]</b>.&nbsp;&nbsp;

 In order to see this in practice lets create the following PoC script
 </p>